 EGGS - Mixed breed layer flock

 What do the animals eat?

 Our animals eat a diet biologically appropriate for their species.
-The cattle and sheep are herbivores and eat grass, hay and a mineral supplement.
-The pigs and chickens are omnivores.
+Cattle and sheep are herbivores and eat grass, hay and a mineral supplement.
+Pigs and chickens are omnivores.
 We mix a custom ration containing small grains (barley, oats, wheat) and peas we grow on farm.
 The ration is supplemented with flax, camelina, minerals, kelp and fish meal to provide a nutrient-dense diet.
 The pigs and chickens are also raised on pasture and forage on grasses, legumes, forbs, seeds, insects and whatever else they can catch.
 They also enjoy garden scraps and cull fruit from the homestead orchard.

 Are you ORGANIC?